+2 cups of turkey, cooked

+- 1 cup water

-2 cups of turkey, cooked 1 cup sweet potato, cooked until soft
+- 1 cup sweet potato, cooked until soft

+- 1 tablespoon molasses

-1- 1/2 cups oatmeal, dry, uncooked
+- 1- 1/2 cups oatmeal, dry, uncooked

-1 cup water 1 Tbsp. molasses

-3 dozen cranberries, fresh or frozen
+- 3 dozen cranberries, fresh or frozen

 Shred or chop the cooked turkey so that it's in small pieces.
 Put the turkey and water into the food processor or blender until a thick paste.
 There should be no meat chunks.
 Add the sweet potato and molasses to the meat and puree until a thick paste.
 Pour or spoon the mixture into a large bowl.
 Add the oatmeal and mix well.
 The dough should not be too wet or runny; if it is, add a little more oatmeal.
 Spoon the dough onto the dehydrator rack by teaspoonful.
 Place a cranberry on top of each treat, pressing it in slightly so that the berry stays on the treat.
 Leave treats in the dehydrator for four to five hours or until thoroughly dry but not crispy.